p3rlphr33k/razwall/README.md

-# RazWall Aplha 1.3 ISO Release 4/8/2025
+# RazWall Alpha 1.3 ISO Release 5/2/2025

 I have added a new and experimental interface.
-This is far from complete, but It gives a us a fresh canvas to use Instead of fighting with the old 3ndian stuff slopped on top to pfsense and ipcop code.
+This is far from complete, but It gives a us a fresh canvas to use Instead of fighting with the old stuff slopped on top to pfsense and ipcop.

 Bug fix:
 Fixed permissions +x for razi3 causing error on console